MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-create-new.md

 -	[Label](assessment-create-new.md#label-event)
 -	[Custom](assessment-create-new.md#custom-event)

-In this step of the Assessment wizard, you will be shown those observation and label events related to the fraud assessment template selected in the [Select template](assessment-create-new.md#assessment-wizard-select-template) step along with any of the recommended ones selected by default.
-Here is a summary of the related and recommended observation and label events available in this step of the wizard, broken down by assessment template:
+In this step of the **Assessment wizard**, you're shown those observation and label events related to the fraud assessment template you previoulsy selected along with any of the recommended ones selected by default.
+The following table is a summary of the related and recommended observation and label events available in this step of the wizard, broken down by assessment template:

 <table>
 <thead>